-- 434 RPM architecture includes deploying components to three distinct domains: the patient home, 435 the telehealth platform provider, and the HDO. - HDOs are regulated entities and must comply with federal, state, and local laws and regulations.
+- RPM architecture includes deploying components to three distinct domains: the patient home, the telehealth platform provider, and the HDO. - HDOs are regulated entities and must comply with federal, state, and local laws and regulations.
 In complying with laws and regulations, HDOs have implemented adequate privacy and security programs that include activities to address risk to both the organization and individuals when deploying an RPM architecture.
-Controls that have been implemented in accordance with laws and regulations provide an enterprise scope that this document refers to as pervasive controls. - 441 The telehealth platform provider maintains an adequate privacy and security control442 environment. - The telehealth platform provider manages the configuration of patient home-deployedequipment. - The patient home may have different communications options such as cellular data connectivity or broadband internet. - RPM solutions emphasize collaboration.
+Controls that have been implemented in accordance with laws and regulations provide an enterprise scope that this document refers to as pervasive controls. - The telehealth platform provider maintains an adequate privacy and security control environment. - The telehealth platform provider manages the configuration of patient home-deployed equipment. - The patient home may have different communications options such as cellular data connectivity or broadband internet.

+- RPM solutions emphasize collaboration.
 An RPM program's efficacy depends on the patient, the telehealth platform provider, and the HDO to participate in the program and apply adequate privacy and security practices.
 The HDO does not define the control environments for the telehealth platform provider or the patient home.
-Each participant needs sufficient awareness and exercises appropriate control over components that operate in their domain. - Patient engagement activities provide the patient a clear understanding of privacy practices and expectations that address the specifics of the RPM architecture. - For this practice guide, telehealth platform providers deployed biometric devices with cellular data capabilities.
+Each participant needs sufficient awareness and exercises appropriate control over components that operate in their domain. - Patient engagement activities provide the patient a clear understanding of privacy practices and expectations that address the specifics of the RPM architecture.

+For this practice guide, telehealth platform providers deployed biometric devices with cellular data capabilities.
 Additionally, this practice guide implemented a solution for biometric devices that used patient home Wi-Fi communications.

-457 3.4 Risk Assessment
+3.4 Risk Assessment

-NIST SP 800-30 Revision 1, Guide for Conducting Risk Assessments, states that risk is "a measure of the 458 459 extent to which an entity is threatened by a potential circumstance or event, and typically a function of: 460 (i) the adverse impacts that would arise if the circumstance or event occurs; and (ii) the likelihood of 461 occurrence."
-The guide further defines risk assessment as "the process of identifying, estimating, and 462 prioritizing risks to organizational operations (including mission, functions, image, reputation), 463 organizational assets, individuals, other organizations, and the Nation, resulting from the operation of 464 an information system.
-Part of risk management incorporates threat and vulnerability analyses, and 465 considers mitigations provided by security controls planned or in place."
+NIST SP 800-30 Revision 1, Guide for Conducting Risk Assessments, states that risk is "a measure of the extent to which an entity is threatened by a potential circumstance or event, and typically a function of: (i) the adverse impacts that would arise if the circumstance or event occurs; and (ii) the likelihood of occurrence".
+The guide further defines risk assessment as "the process of identifying, estimating, and prioritizing risks to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, and the Nation, resulting from the operation of an information system.
+Part of risk management incorporates threat and vulnerability analyses, and considers mitigations provided by security controls planned or in place".

-- 466 The NCCoE recommends that any discussion of risk management, particularly at the enterprise level, - 467 begins with a comprehensive review of NIST SP 800-37 Revision 2, Risk Management Framework for - 468 Information Systems and Organizations-material that is available to the public. - 469 The Risk Management Framework (RMF) guidance, as a whole, proved to be invaluable in giving us a - 470 baseline to assess risks, from which we developed the project, the security characteristics of the build, - 471 and this guide. - 472 In this practice guide, the NCCoE implements multiple approaches in assessing risk.
-An RPM - 473 environment is composed of multiple domains, with different constituents managing each domain. - 474 When analyzing risk, this practice guide contextualizes that risk and selects mitigating controls by - disrupting threats.
-A description of how this practice guide addresses these concepts is in Appendix C, - 476 Threats and Risks.
-The risk assessments included in Appendix C represent how the practice guide - 477 examines risks.
-Organizations may find that the threats, vulnerabilities, and risks that they observe may - 478 differ from this practice guide's assessment.
-The risk assessments in this practice guide serve as - 479 examples that may catalyze how organizations perform their own risk assessments.
+The NCCoE recommends that any discussion of risk management, particularly at the enterprise level, begins with a comprehensive review of NIST SP 800-37 Revision 2, Risk Management Framework for Information Systems and Organizations.

+The Risk Management Framework (RMF) guidance, as a whole, proved to be invaluable in giving us a baseline to assess risks, from which we developed the project, the security characteristics of the build, and this guide.

+In this practice guide, the NCCoE implements multiple approaches in assessing risk.
+An RPM environment is composed of multiple domains, with different constituents managing each domain.
+When analyzing risk, this practice guide contextualizes that risk and selects mitigating controls by disrupting threats.
+A description of how this practice guide addresses these concepts is in Appendix C, Threats and Risks.
+The risk assessments included in Appendix C represent how the practice guide examines risks.
+Organizations may find that the threats, vulnerabilities, and risks that they observe may differ from this practice guide's assessment.
+The risk assessments in this practice guide serve as examples that may catalyze how organizations perform their own risk assessments.

-480 3.4.1 Threats
+3.4.1 Threats